nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Material Design.md

 - Use an extended FAB on screens with long, scrolling views that require persistent access to an action, such as a check-out screen.
 - *Do not use* an extended FAB *in a view that cannot scroll*.
+- Avoid using an extended FAB above a bottom app bar, as the combination takes up a lot of screen space.
+If they are paired, the extended FAB should collapse on scroll.

 ##### Layout
 ![[brave_4SbElZY2p6.png]]